Gerhard Besier

-Gerhard Besier (born 30 November 1947, in Wiesbaden) is a German Lutheran theologian, historian and politician best known for his work on church-state relations in the Third Reich and in the German Democratic Republic.
+Gerhard Adolf Besier (born 30 November 1947, in Wiesbaden) is a German Lutheran theologian, historian and politician best known for his work on church-state relations in the Third Reich and in the German Democratic Republic.

 Work

 Besier's publications have focused on church history, including church history during the Third Reich and the German Democratic Republic, and religious freedom issues in contemporary society.
 His views on religious freedom follow the libertarian American model, a stance which has made him controversial in Germany.

 Besier taught historical theology at Heidelberg University from 1992 to 2003.
 From 2003 to 2008, he was the director of the Hannah Arendt Institute for Research on Totalitarianism at Dresden University; his contract was not renewed following widespread criticism in Germany of his liberal views on Scientology.
 Besier currently holds the chair in European Studies at Dresden University.
 He is a visiting professor at universities in the United States, Sweden and Poland, and is the editor of Kirchliche Zeitgeschichte, an academic journal on church history.

+Besier holds three doctorates, including an honorary doctorate from Lund University in recognition of his services to religious freedom.

 Formerly considered close to the conservative Christian Democratic Union party, Besier joined the left-wing Die Linke party in April 2009, and was nominated for a safe Landtag seat in Saxony.
-He holds three doctorates, including an honorary doctorate from Lund University in recognition of his services to religious freedom.